How to build a Ruby On Rails project in Codefresh

 Launch the environment by clicking at the rocket icon in the images view.

 A new build will start.
 Once it is complete your new environment will be created.
-You can inspect it by clicking in the Docker Swarm menu on the left sidebar and then clicking Environments.
+You can inspect it by clicking in the Compositions menu on the left sidebar and then clicking Running Compositions.

 Click the Open App icon on the right and your browser will open a new tab with the environment.